raccoon76/myrailsapp/README.md

-# My first Rails App
+# My App - Codename: Perejil

-This is my first Rails app.
-Just a trial and error app to learn Ruby on Rails

-[Axel]
+ This app is intended to offer users the ability to find products and services

+Pending:
+1. Add current_user validation to EDIT and DESTROY in ApplicationController.
+2. Remove Edit, Destroy options for non-current_user 2.1 From Show and from Index

+Axel